 What if I lose my Request for Waiver or Reconsideration?

-If you disagree with the waiver decision, the next step of appealing is to file a Request for Reconsideration at your local SSA field office.
-(However, in some cases, you have a right to a conference first at your local SSA office.)
+If you disagree with the waiver decision, the next step of appealing is to file a Request for Reconsideration either online or by telephone as described above.

 What can happen after a final unfavorable decision?